adamclear/holberton-system_engineering-devops/0x00-shell_basics/README.md

 File 103-commas;
      This file lists all the files and directories in the current directory, separated by commas, and in alpha order.

+File school.mgc;
+     This file can be used with the command file to detect School data files.